The Need for Boosting Domestic Demand in China

 Yi Gang stressed the significance of implementing proactive fiscal policies and accommodative monetary policies to combat the deflationary trend in China.
 Unlike the United States and Europe, where inflation rates are high, China has experienced a decline in consumer prices in recent years.
 This has hindered the growth of domestic demand, leading to a lackluster economic performance.
 The upcoming Consumer Price Index (CPI) reading is anticipated to show a slight increase from the previous month, indicating a slow recovery in prices.

-The current head of China’s central bank, Pan Gongsheng, along with other policymakers, is various monetary policy tools to stimulate economic activities.
-Zou Lan, the director of the PBoC’s monetary policy department, hinted at the for lowering the reserve requirement ratio to inject liquidity into the banking system.
+The current head of China’s central bank, Pan Gongsheng, along with other policymakers, is exploring various monetary policy tools to stimulate economic activities.
+Zou Lan, the director of the PBoC’s monetary policy department, hinted at the potential for lowering the reserve requirement ratio to inject liquidity into the banking system.
 This move is expected to increase access to credit and encourage spending, thereby boosting domestic demand in the country.

 One of the primary challenges facing Chinese policymakers is the management of the housing crisis and ensuring sufficient domestic demand to sustain economic growth.
-The decline in and investments in new properties has impacted consumer sentiment, particularly in major cities like Beijing and Shanghai.
-Uncertainty regarding future and the repercussions of the real estate market downturn have dampened consumer spending, posing a challenge to economic recovery in China.
+The decline in sales and investments in new properties has impacted consumer sentiment, particularly in major cities like Beijing and Shanghai.
+Uncertainty regarding future income and the repercussions of the real estate market downturn have dampened consumer spending, posing a challenge to economic recovery in China.

 Lessons from Japan’s Deflation